Lee-CBG/ATM-TCR/README.md

 It is recommended you utilize a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).

 ## Input File Formatting Format

-The input files should be CSVs with the following format:
+The input file should be a CSV with the following format:
 ```
 Epitope,TCR,Binding Affinity
 ```